 Is your dog constantly tempted by the delicious smells of human food?

 What dog isn’t?
 So be careful with where you leave your own food, and keep a close eye on where your little cutie-pie is slinking off to each time he thinks he has lost your attention.
 Your neighbours won’t take kindly to having their dinners demolished by disobedient doggies.
 Once again, get them on a leash.

 Does your dog hate being on a leash?

 If this is the case, then wilderness camping is the way forward.
 Pet friendly camping grounds need to have their rules and there will be strict regulations on free-roaming dogs.

 Next up, you need to think about what you want to get out of your trip, and whether you are a suitable camping compadre to your faithful follower.
-If you plan on spending your days sightseeing in towns or visiting tourist attractions, then bringing your dog along probably won’t work.
+If you plan on spending your days sightseeing in towns or visiting tourist attractions, bringing your dog along probably won’t work.
 Leaving unattended dogs at campgrounds is as bad an idea as leaving them in the car for hours.

 I can’t emphasise this enough.